-Summer is the best time for fresh, flavourful food and this salad is exactly that.
-It’s the perfect combination of bitter greens, crunchy nuts and seeds, bold goat cheese, and sweet beets, all with a twist of citrus.
+The fall season is the best time for fresh, flavourful foods at the farmer’s market and this Roasted Beet Salad with Goat Cheese and Orange Vinaigrette is exactly that – fresh and oh so flavourful!!
+It’s the perfect combination of bitter greens, crunchy nuts and seeds, sharp goat cheese, and sweet beets, all with a delicious twist of citrus.
 Once the beets have been roasted, you can prepare the salad and the dressing in less than 15 minutes which is perfect for a quick, healthy meal.
 Pair it with a grilled chicken breast or some hearty whole grain bread and it’s a great lunch or dinner!

 For the salad:

 - 8-10 cups organic mixed greens of your choice I like a combination of arugula, baby kale, spinach and whatever other organic greens I have on hand

 - 2 tsp olive oil for roasting the beets

 - 2 large carrots, shaved into ribbons or grated